miguelcorreia01/xray-covid-classifier/README.md

 # **COVID-19 X-Ray Classifier**

-This project is a Python application that classifies X-ray images as **CovidPositive** or **CovidNegative** using a ResNet18 model.
+A Python-based deep learning application that classifies X-ray images as **CovidPositive** or **CovidNegative** using a ResNet18 model.
 It includes functionality to train the model, validate it, and evaluate new images.

 ---